 Reefer loads can be very lucrative, especially sensitive loads.
 Some reefer trailers have sophisticated features, like zones that let you set different temperatures in different parts of the trailer.
 These are often in high demand.

-Use load boards to connect with shippers and carriers.
+Use load boards to find loads and connect with shippers and brokers.

-No matter what you’re driving, whether it’s a dry van, flatbed, or reefer, the best thing you can do is use load boards to avoid deadhead runs.
+No matter what you’re driving, whether it’s a dry van, flatbed trailer, or reefer, the best thing you can do is use load boards to avoid deadhead runs.
 Empty trailers still cost you money for fuel, time, and wear and tear on your truck.
 A loaded truck is a profitable one.
-Connecting with reliable brokers and verified loads is a great way to keep your truck always working for you.
+Connecting with reliable brokers and verified loads is a great way to keep your vehicle always working for you.